Difference Between Pressurised and Non-Pressurised Filter Baskets

 4. 58mm Non-Pressurised

-But why is this important and how does it affect your coffee?
+But why does this matter, and how does it impact your coffee?

 What Is The Difference Between Pressurised and Non-Pressurised Filter Baskets?